ishehadeh/howlite/writing/report/main.typ

 So the synthesized type of this function's body is the the type of #noderef-1(`/`).

 Type checking is the process of comparing assumed and synthesized types.
-If a synthesized is not a subset of the assumed type, then a type error is attached to that node.
+If a synthesized type is not a subset of the assumed type, then a type error is attached to that node.

 == Scalars<section-scalars>

 There is a single scalar type in Howlite, this simplifies the type checking by condensing many cases into a single, generic case.
 There are no distinct enumerable types, true boolean types, or even a unit type in the language.
-Instead of distinct types, we have the scalar type "Integer" (floating point number are out of scope).
+Instead of distinct types, we have the scalar type "Integer" (floating point numbers are out of scope).
 A scalar may be any set of Integers.

 === Synthesis of Scalars